 - The 'Generate PDF' checkbox field is going to be used to trigger the automation that creates the PDF.
 When the user checks the checkbox, we're going to run a script that calls the DocuPotion API and attaches the generated PDF to the 'PDF' field

-Register for a DocuPotion account and generate API key
+Register for a DocuPotion account

 We're going to design a PDF template in DocuPotion.
 Navigate to the DocuPotion homepage and click on the 'Register / Sign in' button.